-Model Kit: An organic modeling kit will prove to be beneficial.
+Model Kit: An organic modeling kit will prove to be beneficial, especially when chirality is covered.

-Chemistry 372 is the second semester of a two-semester organic chemistry course.
-The intent of this course is to build of the principles and theories of organic chemistry introduced in Chemistry 277.
+Chemistry 277 is the first semester of a two-semester organic chemistry course.
+The intent of this course is to provide principles and theories of organic chemistry.
 Specifically, this course will delve into the properties, preparations and reactions of organic compounds.